TimelyGPT: Extrapolatable Transformer Pre-training for Long-term Time-Series Forecasting in Healthcare: Related work

-The challenge in extrapolation lies in the difficulty of generalizing position embedding to unseen positions.
-To address this issue, the Attention with Linear Biases (ALiBi) adjusts attention with a penalty linearly correlated with token distance \citep{alibi}.
-Building on this, xPOS segments long sequences into multiple chunks and employs exponential decay according to the relative distances \citep{xpos}.
-Consequently, xPOS can handle inference lengths up to eight times the training length, while still maintaining comparable performance.
-Our TimelyGPT extends xPOS from the NLP domain to time-series forecasting, focusing on exploring the underlying mechanisms that enable the temporal extrapolation.
+One challenge for Transformer is \emph{extrapolation}, i.e., forecasting sequences longer than those seen during training, due to the difficulty in generalizing position embeddings to unseen positions \cite{alibi}.
+Encoder-decoder architectures often concatenate the input sequence with a zero-padded placeholder for the target sequence and predict all timesteps at once, while encoder-only models encode input sequence for forecasting \cite{informer, patchTST}.
+Both approaches struggle with extrapolation and rely heavily on their linear layer for forecasting \cite{li2023revisiting}, limiting their effectiveness in LTSF tasks.
+To address the issue, Attention with Linear Biases (ALiBi) adjusts attention with penalties linearly correlated with token distances \cite{alibi}.
+Building on this, xPos embedding employs exponential decay to assign penalties based on relative distances \cite{xPos}.
+Consequently, xPos can handle inference lengths up to eight times the training length while maintaining comparable performance.
+Our \model extends xPos from the NLP domain to long-term forecasting in the time-series domain, focusing on exploring the underlying mechanisms that enable the temporal extrapolation.